 "We are particularly impressed by the ecological compatibility and the easy application.
 The powder mixes very well with the straw bedding."

-Here is one of the most practical and surprising applications from Dad's wealth of experience: When cutting the umbilical cord, newborn piglets are directly rubbed with zeolite.
-Sometimes even with the zeolite-lime bedding.
-This dries them quickly and kills germs before they can enter – precisely at the moment when the newborn animal is most vulnerable.
-Just as seeds are dressed (potatoes coated in lime, zeolite, and microorganism breading germinate better – that's clear), this jump start is also given to the little animals.
+Here is one of the most practical and surprising applications from Dad's wealth of experience: when the umbilical cord is cut, newborn piglets are rubbed directly with zeolite.
+Sometimes even with zeolite-lime bedding.
+This dries them quickly and kills germs before they can penetrate – precisely at the moment when the newborn animal is most vulnerable.
+Just as seeds are treated (potatoes germinate better when coated in lime, zeolite, and microorganism breading – naturally), this jump start is also given to the small animals.

-And when removing testicles (= castration of male piglets), zeolite is used as an anti-inflammatory – directly on the wound.
-The same properties that zeolite shows in the udder, on the skin, and in the hoof, it also shows here: this great powder absorbs wound secretions, inhibits germs, and supports wound healing.
+And when testicles are removed (= castration of male piglets), zeolite is used as an anti-inflammatory – directly on the wound.
+The same properties that zeolite shows in the udder, on the skin, and in the claw are also shown here: this great powder absorbs wound secretions, inhibits germs, and supports wound healing.
 Of course, there are other products for this.
 Here we are in the middle of nature and in the world of home remedies.
-Without chemicals.
-And lime and zeolite don't hurt as much as other things when they get on the wound.
+Without chemistry.
+And lime and zeolite don't hurt as much when they get on the wound as other things.
 It doesn't burn.
 That's important for small creatures from whom we want them to feel as good as possible and to have as few stress hormones in their bodies as possible, which they then only partially break down and these breakdown products are only partially well excreted.
-Incidentally, zeolite demonstrably helps with this again.
+Incidentally, zeolite demonstrably does this again.
 Zeolite helps the liver to excrete these stress hormones well.
-Apparently, you can taste them in the meat.
-I've heard that ...
+Allegedly you can taste them in the meat.
+I heard that...

-Tail biting (= behavioral disorder in confined pigs, leading to serious injuries and high veterinary costs) is one of the most persistent problems in pig farming.
+Tail biting (= a behavioral disorder in pigs kept in barns that leads to serious injuries and high veterinary costs) is one of the most persistent problems in pig farming.
 It often arises from stress, boredom, overcrowding, or mineral deficiencies.

-We observe it repeatedly: when zeolite is included in the feed, pigs bite the tails of their conspecifics less often.
+We observe it again and again: when zeolite is in the feed, pigs bite the tails of their conspecifics less.

 This is no miracle.
 This is cause and effect.

 Pig slurry is fundamentally different from cattle slurry.
 Cattle slurry contains a lot of straw – which makes it firmer, thicker, more structured.
 Pig slurry contains no straw.
-It is thin, richer in nitrogen, and has a significantly higher ammonia content (60-70% of the nitrogen is in the form of ammonia, compared to 50-60% in cattle slurry).
+It is thin, richer in nitrogen, and has a significantly higher ammonia content (60–70% of the nitrogen is present as ammonia, compared to 50–60% in cattle slurry).

 Zeolite intervenes precisely here.
 It binds ammonium nitrogen (NH₄⁺) in the slurry before it escapes as ammonia (NH₃).
-The nitrogen remains in the liquid and is fully available to plants during application.
+The nitrogen remains in the liquid and is fully available to plants when applied.

-Martin K. observed something else important: Pig slurry with STALLKRAFT bedding does not have a floating layer.
-This is a real problem for many farms – the floating layer (= solid layer that forms on top of the slurry) makes stirring more difficult and application uneven.
-With zeolite, the slurry remains more homogeneous (= uniformly mixed) and is easier to process.
+Martin K. observed something else important: Pig slurry with STALLKRAFT bedding has no floating crust.
+This is a real problem for many farms – the floating crust (= a solid layer that forms on top of the slurry) makes stirring more difficult and application uneven.
+With zeolite, the slurry remains more homogeneous (= evenly mixed) and is easier to process.
 Although this is even more important for cattle slurry.
-For pig slurry, the floating layer is usually not a problem.
+For pig slurry, the floating crust is rather not a problem.

 And GÜLLEKRAFT N-FIX – our special NH₃ binder – does NOT settle in the slurry.
-This is one of the most common questions we get, and the answer is clear: due to the tribo-mechanical grinding process (= gentle crushing where particles crush each other), the particles are so fine that they remain suspended and distribute evenly.
+This is one of the most common questions we get, and the answer is clear: through the tribo-mechanical grinding process (= gentle comminution, where the particles reduce each other) the particles are so fine that they remain suspended and are evenly distributed.

 What Zeolite Does in the Pig's Body – What Science Says